bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 This is a core CS class and will demand a significant time commitment in order to achieve the learning goals.
 The actual time will vary from week to week as some topics (esp towards the middle of the semester) will be harder and may take more hours.
+The time will put will also vary base don yoru background and interests.

-Some of you will put in more or less time than suggested.
-That is normal.
-If you find that you struggle with discrete math (e.g. logarithms, exponents, etc) you will need to allocate more time to grasp those concepts --- hang in there, you just need more practice.
-If you finish faster, use the time to work on the challenge problems provided with each lab.
+If you find that you struggle with discrete math
+(e.g. logarithms, exponents, etc) you will need to allocate more time to practice these concepts --- hang in there, you just need more practice.
+If you finish faster, use the time to work on the challenge problems provided each week.

 ### What you can expect from me